loosefog/TutorSwarm/README.md

+**Typescriptlearner**
-TutorSwarm：An Agentic Engineering experiment: A multi-agent system that acts as a personalized technical tutor.
+An Agentic Engineering experiment: A multi-agent system that acts as a personalized technical tutor.
 This project demonstrates an automated learning pipeline driven by **5 heterogeneous AI agents**, showcasing system decomposition, human-in-the-loop (HITL) workflows, and prompt engineering.

-Architecture (The Agent Swarm)
+**Architecture**
 This system implements a modular pipeline where each agent has a specialized role:
 1. Curriculum Architect: Decomposes complex topics into a structured, learnable syllabus.
 2. Theory Instructor: Generates personalized Markdown lessons with clear examples.